The Ultimate Dutch Income Tax Checklist

 To complete an accurate income tax filing, you need to provide an overview of all your income sources.
 Generally speaking, this means:

-The salary report or ‘Jaaropgave’ is a report provided by your employer at the end of the year or the following year.
+The annual income statement or ‘Jaaropgave’ is a statement provided by your employer at the end of the year or the following year.
 It should state how much you have received in wages as well as taxes you’ve already paid.
-It also mentions premiums and other taxable items such as whether you have a company car, or not.
+It also includes premiums and other taxable items such as for a company car, when applicable.

 Freelance or Side-Hustle Work